federicotomadin/NET-Q-A/README.md

 - **Q: Describe the differences between value types and reference types in C#.**
     - Value types hold the actual data and are stored on the stack, while reference types hold a reference to the data and are stored on the heap.
 Value types include primitive types and structures, while reference types include classes, interfaces, and delegates.

+- **Q: What are nullable types, and when would you use them?**
+    - Nullable types allow variables to have a value or be null.
+They are useful when dealing with scenarios where a value may or may not be present, such as database fields or optional parameters.

 ```csharp
 int? nullableInt = null;
 int nonNullableInt = 10;